squid-app/core/README.md

 This package is not intended to be used as a stand alone library but you might need to install it for development purpose with the following command:

     $ npm install

+#### Github app configuration

+The application client ID and his secret are stored into a JSON file called `github.json` at the project's root.
+For obvious security reasons this file is not published.
+See [Unit Tests](#unit-tests)' section for more details about file content.

 ## Basic usage examples